-5) Supplementary Textbooks: Organic Chemistry, Eighth Edition by Wade (Pearson; 2016)

-Organic Chemistry, Tenth Edition, by T.W.G.
+5) Supplementary Textbooks: Organic Chemistry, Eighth Edition by Wade (Pearson; 2016) Organic Chemistry, Tenth Edition, by T.W.G.
 Solomons and C. Fryhle (John Wiley & Sons, Inc., 2011).
 Organic Chemistry, Eighth Edition, by J. McMurry (Brooks/Cole Publishing Co., 2012).
 Organic Chemistry, by F.A.Carey and R.M.
 Giuliano, Eighth Edition (McGraw-Hill, Inc., 2011).
 Organic Chemistry: Structure and Function, by K.P.C.
 Vollhardt and N.E.
 Schore, Sixth Edition (W.H.
 Freeman and Co., 2011).

-Method of instruction: Lectures via Panopto, to be posted within our course site on Sakai.
+Method of instruction: Lectures via Panopto, to be posted and available within the course site on Sakai.
 Discussions via Zoom, with meeting ID and password to be posted within our course site on Sakai.
 Lectures may be supplemented with the discussions, use of molecular models, use of multimedia, and/or use of additional electronic materials as well as individual and/or group problem solving.
 Suggested textbook homework problems will be given but the student will not be required to turn them in.
-We will update a course schedule on Sakai at least weekly to help you stay on track with your learning.

 Online Classes Recording Statement: In this class software will be used to record live class discussions.
-As a student in this class, your participation in live class discussions will be recorded.
+As a student in this class, your participation in live class discussions will possibly be recorded.
 These recordings will be made available only to students enrolled in the class, to assist those who cannot attend the live session or to serve as a resource for those who would like to review content that was presented.
 All recordings will become unavailable to students in the class when the Sakai course is unpublished (i.e. shortly after the course ends, per the Sakai administrative schedule).
 Students who prefer to participate via audio only will be allowed to disable their video camera so only audio will be captured.
 Please discuss this option with your instructor.
 The use of all video recordings will be in keeping with the University Privacy Statement shown below:

-Privacy Statement: Assuring privacy among faculty and students engaged in online and face-to-face instructional activities helps promote open and robust conversations and mitigates concerns that comments made within the context of the class will be shared beyond the classroom.
-As such, recordings of instructional activities occurring in online or face-to-face classes may be used solely for internal class purposes by the faculty member and students registered for the course, and only during the period in which the course is offered.
+Privacy Statement: Assuring privacy among faculty and students engaged in online and face-to-face instructional activities, and as such, recordings of instructional activities occurring in online or face-to-face classes may be used solely for internal class purposes by the faculty member and students registered for the course, and only during the period in which the course is offered.
 Students will be informed of such recordings by a statement in the syllabus for the course in which they will be recorded.
 Instructors who wish to make subsequent use of recordings that include student activity may do so only with informed written consent of the students involved or if all student activity is removed from the recording.
 Recordings including student activity that have been initiated by the instructor may be retained by the instructor only for individual use.